andodet/anddt/content/post/2020-01-16-location-history.md

 dataframes located in the `activity` column.
 I will only look at **2018** as unnesting large amounts of nested data can take quite a while.
-Surprisingly enough, it looks like I’ve spent most of my time *activity*, without knowing how this predictions are produced it’s hard to tell whether or not it is accurate.
+Surprisingly enough, it looks like I’ve spent most of my time still, which does make sense, given I spend most of my time sitting at a desk.
+Without knowing how this predictions are produced it’s hard to tell whether or not it is accurate.

 ``` r
 activities <- bind_rows(data$activity)  # Get df of activities